timwis/github-directory/README.md

 to make a commit for GitHub to generate the site (just add a space to [`_config.yml`](_config.yml) or something).

+**But** you'll need to make a change each time you create or change one of your repos, so this page will regenerate.

 Prefer to use a project page instead of a user/org page?
 You'll just have to rename the `master` branch to `gh-pages`.
 You'll have to do that using the GitHub Desktop application or at the command line though. :-/